We can provide our solutions to a New Zealand firm that is providing goods or services that are integral to the delivery of exports.

 How do I apply?

 NZEC’s standard credit assessment standards and processes apply for each NZEC solution.
-To apply or if you wish to discuss further, please contact one of our Business Originators.
+To apply, please find the application forms below or if you wish to discuss further, please contact one of our Business Originators.